LeBron James: Endorsements

-James has signed numerous endorsement contracts; some of the companies that he has done business with are AT&T, Audemars Piguet, Beats by Dre, Blaze Pizza, Coca-Cola, Dunkin' Brands, Intel, Kia, McDonald's, Nike, PepsiCo, State Farm, and Taco Bell.
-Coming out of high school, James was the target of a three-way bidding war among Nike, Reebok, and Adidas, eventually signing a seven-year deal with Nike in May 2003 for approximately $90 million.
-His signature shoes have performed well for Nike.
-In 2011, Fenway Sports Group became the sole global marketer of his rights, and as part of the deal, James was granted a minority stake in the English Premier League football club Liverpool, who he has claimed his support for.
-As a result of his endorsement money and NBA salary, James has been listed as one of the world's highest-paid athletes.
-In 2013, he surpassed Bryant as the highest paid basketball player in the world, with earnings of $56.5 million.
-In 2014, James realized a profit of more than $30 million as part of Apple's acquisition of Beats Electronics; he had originally struck a deal to get a small stake in the company at its inception in exchange for promoting its headphones.
-In 2015, James was ranked the sixth highest earning sportsperson, and third highest in 2016 (after Cristiano Ronaldo and Lionel Messi).
-James has stated that he would like to own an NBA team in the future, albeit in a hands-off capacity.
-In 2011, James co-founded the designer retail store UNKNWN in Miami, Florida.
+James has signed numerous endorsement contracts, including with AT&T, Audemars Piguet, Beats by Dre, Blaze Pizza, Coca-Cola, Dunkin' Brands, Intel, Kia, McDonald's, Nike, PepsiCo, State Farm, and Taco Bell.
+Coming out of high school, James was the subject of a three-way bidding war among Nike, Reebok, and Adidas; he eventually signed a seven-year deal with Nike in May 2003 for approximately $90 million.
+James's signature Nike shoes have been a successful product.

-During Super Bowl LVI in 2022, James appeared in a Crypto.com advertisement, where he conversed with a CGI version of his younger self, offering advice about the future.
-The commercial, produced by James' SpringHill Company and directed by Calmatic, did not directly promote the service, sparked social media buzz, and inspired a series of memes centered on the advice he could have offered.
+In 2011, Fenway Sports Group became the sole global marketer of James's rights; as part of the deal, James was granted a minority stake in the English Premier League soccer club Liverpool.
+That same year, James co-founded the designer retail store UNKNWN in Miami.
+When Apple acquired Beats Electronics in 2014, James earned more than $30 million through the sale of his stake in the company.
+James has been listed as one of the richest celebrities, and was the first active NBA player to become a billionaire.
+In 2013, he surpassed Kobe Bryant as the highest paid basketball player in the world, with earnings of $56.5 million.
+In 2015, James was ranked the sixth highest earning athlete, and in 2016 was ranked the third highest.

-Subsequently, Crypto.com launched an NFT airdrop campaign, distributing 5,550 tokens featuring the NBA champion.
-Participants were chosen randomly from those who scanned a QR code in the Super Bowl ad.
-Also, in 2022, James' charity LeBron James Family Foundation, partnered with Crypto.com to educate underserved Akron communities with blockchain-related knowledge and Web3 tools, aiming to ensure inclusive advancement in the digital age.
+During Super Bowl LVI in 2022, a Crypto.com commercial depicted James offering advice to a CGI version of his younger self.
+The commercial, which was produced by James's SpringHill Company, inspired a series of internet memes about possible advice James could have offered.
+Crypto subsequently distributed 5,550 non-fungible tokens featuring James to randomly-selected recipients who scanned a QR code in the commercial.
+During the same year, the LeBron James Family Foundation partnered with Crypto to educate underserved Akron communities about blockchains and Web3 tools.